 As night falls in the thick, densely wooded forest that spans across the Great Lakes region and southeastern Canada, a low siren of a howl pierces through the dark and is followed by a chorus of equally eerie and majestic cries.
 As their name suggests, eastern timber wolves are made for life among the forests.

 They have large territories of about 150 km (93 mi) in which they roam for food as they can eat as much as 20 kg (44 lb) a day.
-Primarily targeting white-tailed deer, caribou, and elk, eastern timber wolves keep these large herbivore populations in balance which keeps the overall forest health and growth rate in check.
+Primarily targeting white-tailed deer, caribou, and elk, eastern timber wolves keep these large herbivore populations in balance, keeping the overall forest health and growth rate in check.

-In Algonquin mythology, the eastern timber wolf is known as ma-hei-gan or nah-poo-tee where it is the spirit brother of the folk hero Nanabozho, assisting him in several of his adventures and helping him recreate the world after a massive flood.
-To the of this region, the eastern timber wolf’s role at the head of the food chain and its trickling down effect to the vitality of the smallest plant life was widely known and praised.
+In Algonquin mythology, the eastern timber wolf is ma-hei-gan or nah-poo-tee.
+The spirit brother of the folk hero Nanabozho, assisting him in several of his adventures and helping him recreate the world after a massive flood.
+To the Indigenous of this region, the eastern timber wolf’s role at the head of the food chain and its trickling down effect to the vitality of the smallest plant life was widely known and praised.

 This knowledge of their importance was sadly lost as settlers descended into the region and viewed them as a threat to themselves and their livestock, almost wiping them to extinction in the early 1900s.

 Today, eastern timber wolves survive in only 3% of their original habitat in the United States.

 However, hope is spreading as there are continued efforts across Canada and the United States to protect, conserve, and keep eastern timber wolves on the endangered species list and educate the public about this magnificent species and their role in maintaining forest ecosystems.